What is Eating My Plants at Night?

-A huge number of insects feed on plants under the cover of darkness.
+A huge number of insects feed on plants under cover of darkness.

 Caterpillars, cutworms, slugs, the potato beetle (which eats more than potatoes), the Mexican bean beetle, flea beetles, the Japanese beetle, and the tarnished plant bug.

-Each of those is capable of doing some real intensive damage to most your garden plants.
+Each can do some real intensive damage to most of your garden plants.

-If you’re seeing holes in the leaves of your plants, look on the underside of leaves late at night (like after 10 pm) for caterpillars or cutworms.
+If you see holes in the leaves of your plants, look on the underside of leaves late at night (like after 10 pm) for caterpillars or cutworms.